 Acoustic Electric Guitar Strings playing characteristics

 We know that lighter strings are much easier to play than the heavier ones.
 Hence, if you do inspire to become a shredder burning up your fretboard with intense rhythm cording and lightning-fast leads then you will want to use the lighter gauges.
 However if you are a metal player and you do use the detuned scales like drop D you need to use the heavier set of gauges.

-Classic rock and blues guitarist who are used to lots of string bending often opt for medium measures since they combine well with bending, and they have more sustain with a richer, fatter and darker tones.
+Classic rock and blues guitarists who are used to lots of string bending often opt for medium measures since they combine well with bending, and they have more sustain with richer, fatter, and darker tones.

-Mainstream jazz guitarists are known to use the heavy gauge with a Flatwound winding strings since they do not play many notes with bending, and they have a broad tone spectrum.
+Mainstream jazz guitarists are known to use more of a heavy gauge string with Flatwound winding since they do not play many notes with bending, and they have a broad tone spectrum.